Gavin-OP/CSCI3100-ChatU/README.md

 - `cd backend`: Go to the backend folder.
 - `npm install`: Install all dependencies.
 - `npx nodemon server.js`: Start the backend server, connect to mongoDB
-- Go to the web browser, server can be accessed in localhost port 5000: [http://localhost:5555/](http://localhost:5555/)
+- Go to the web browser, the server can be accessed in localhost port 5000: [http://localhost:5555/](http://localhost:5555/)

 ---